 What is Passionate Ink?

-We’re the online erotic romance Special Interest Chapter of Romance Writers of America.
-Our goal is to promote erotic romance through education, and to encourage good will and respect for all romance writers, regardless of the genre in which they write.
+We’re an online special interest organization for erotic romance authors.
+Our goal is to promote erotic romance through education and to encourage good will and respect for all romance writers, regardless of the genre in which they write.
 This is the place for erotic romance writers to be heard, understood, educated, supported, and encouraged.
 Learn more

 - To create a safe forum for networking with all members of Passionate Ink.